 10 strategies for international online selling success

 So you need to consider not only language barriers, but also cultural differences, political and economic policies, and buying preferences before choosing the inventory that you will promote abroad.
 Research will save you time and frustration in the long run.

 Once you’ve done your research and determined what markets you’d like to enter, it’s time to adapt to, and meet, their needs.
 Consider translating your product listings, hiring customer service reps who speak the language and researching the competition so you can set more attractive prices.
 Understanding local context will be crucial to the global success of your business.

-There could also be environmental regulations, privacy and security measures that need to be met, and packaging, safety, and labeling requirements.
+There could also be environmental regulations, privacy and security measures that need to be met, and packaging, safety, and labelling requirements.
 Once you know what laws and regulations you need to adhere to, you’ll have a better idea of what markets are right for your business and whether or not a particular market would be worth pursuing.

 5. Remove the headache of international shipping

 International shipping isn’t just costly, it can also be complicated.
 Thankfully, there are some options that will make your life easier.
-For example, if you’re using Amazon to sell your goods abroad, you can sign up for FBA and FBA Export, which will determine the export-eligible products in your inventory for you.
+For example, if you’re using Amazon to sell your goods abroad, you can sign up for Fulfillment By Amazon (FBA) and FBA Export, which will determine the export-eligible products in your inventory for you.

 A good place to start would be researching your competition and its pricing on comparable products.
-Then consider your costs, from production and labor, to marketing and distribution, to set the right rate that will ensure the highest profit margins.
+Then consider your costs, from production and labour, to marketing and distribution, to set the right rate that will ensure the highest profit margins.
 Don’t forget to also factor in currency exchange rates, which can be volatile and require that you regularly adjust your pricing accordingly to ensure profitability.